r-bakes/smol/README.md

 ## GroupMe Defect Write Up & Solution Evidence
-### Ex.
-Person's name in GroupMe is the URL to Rick Astley’s “Never Gonna Give You Up” @ing him results in the Youtube URL Content preview.
+### Example.
+The name in GroupMe is the URL to Rick Astley’s “Never Gonna Give You Up”.
+Trying to @ him results in the Youtube URL Content preview.

 ![Example @](./docs/overview-example.jpeg)

-### I wanted to make it so that whenever someone @ me a gif hosted on giphy.com would show up.
+### I wanted to make it so that whenever someone trys to @ me a gif hosted on giphy.com would show up.
 However the URL was too long for GroupMe to allow it.

 ![Unable to Upload](./docs/overview-problem.PNG)